-Also, since the rest of the world was not on the eAmuse network at that time, the Internet Ranking lists were full of Japanese players and very few from other countries, most likely due to the roundabout method players overseas had to use to register.
+Also, since the rest of the world was not the on eAmuse network at that time, the Internet lists Ranking were full of overseas had to use to register.
 This gave a very lopsided view of skill, even to the Japanese for whom this favored.